adikele/population-visualization/README.md

 with a line graph, to plot population data of user-entered countries.

 PROGRAM DESCRIPTION:
-Program file: one_country_plot.py
+-- Program file: one_country_plot.py
 Program plots the population of a user-entered country during a specific range of years (2013 - 2018), by using a population tracker website's APIs: http://api.population.io
 The project uses Bokeh library for the plots.The documentation for Bokeh can be found here: https://bokeh.pydata.org/en/latest/

-Program file: one_country_plot_v2.py
+-- Program file: one_country_plot_v2.py
 Revised version of one_country_plot.py with improved user-entry validation

+-- Program file population_plot_2countries.ipynb
+Program plots the population of two user-entered country during a specific range of years (2013 - 2018), by getting data from http://api.population.io and using Bokeh library for the plot.

-HOW TO RUN THE PROGRAM:
+HOW TO RUN THE ABOVE PROGRAMS:
-To run the file one_country_plot_v2.py
-1. This program uses python 3.7, which must be installed.
+The program files use python 3.7, which must be installed.
-Save this python program file and also install the accompanying dependencies.
+Save the python program files and also install the accompanying dependencies.
 The dependencies are: (i) json (ii) requests (iii) bokeh.

-2. Run the file one_country_plot.py from an IDE.
+To run the file one_country_plot_v2.py and one_country_plot.py Run the file one_country_plot.py from an IDE.
-3. Program asks the user to input name of a country.
+Program asks the user to input name of a country.
-Example of a country name:
-India
-Program should run and display the plot in a broswer.
+When program runs successfully, it displays the plot in a broswer.
+Screenshot of a sample output is in the project folder.

+To run the file population_plot_2countries.ipynb
+Run the file  population_plot_2countries.ipynb from Jupyter notebook IDE.
+Program asks user to input names of two countries.
+If user entered country is not valid, that is, if country name is not found in the database, user is asked to enter another name.
+When program runs successfully, it displays the plot in a browser.
 Screenshot of a sample output is in the project folder.

 REQUIRED CONDITIONS: